fermyon/bartholomew/docs/content/seo.md

 ## Google verification using Bartholomew

-Your Bartholomew implementation can be <a href="https://support.google.com/webmasters/answer/9008080?hl=en" target="_blank">officially verify with Google</a>.
+Your Bartholomew implementation can be <a href="https://support.google.com/webmasters/answer/9008080?hl=en" target="_blank">officially verified with Google</a>.
 This is an important first step because the verification process provides you with access to the <a href="https://g.co/kgs/UcBemE" target="_blank">Google Search Console</a>.
-The Google Search Console (formlerly Google Webmaster Tools) allows webmasters to check indexing status, search queries, crawling errors and also optimize visibility of their site.
+The Google Search Console (formerly Google Webmaster Tools) allows webmasters to check indexing status, search queries, crawling errors and also optimize visibility of their site.

 Let's take a look at how the verification process is accomplished using Bartholomew.